-Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online safety which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated.
+Their training should be regularly updated and in line with any advice from the safeguarding partners.